Amir-Seifi/leet-code/README.md

 # leet-code

-Solutions to LeetCode problems in JavaScript — closures, promises, higher-order functions and basic algorithms.
+Solutions to LeetCode problems in Python — closures, promises, higher-order functions and basic algorithms.